 The first equation means that the coverage c_i , i.e. the total number of reads (one end of pair-end reads) mapped to bin i, defined in the observed map is the same as the coverage defined in the null model.
 The second equation is a direct consequence of the first equation, where N is the total number of pair-end reads mapped to the chromosome.
 As f has been estimated from the observed W, we can numerically solve all the unknowns κ_i^ in the system of matrix equations (see Methods).
 Mathematically, κ_i^ can be regarded as an effective coverage because of the correlation between κ_i^ and the coverage c_i is extremely high (r=0.95, Figure S2).
 In comparison with equation (1), κ_i^ is conceptually analogous to the degree k_i .
 As shown in Figure 1, given a particular matrix W, the contact frequency of the resultant null model E are the highest in the diagonal and decrease gradually away from the diagonal.
 With E and E are the highest in the diagonal and decrease gradually away from the diagonal.
 With E and E are the highest in the diagonal and decrease gradually away from the diagonal.
-With E and E are the highest in the diagonal are replicated and the coverage of the coverage of the resultant null model E are the highest in the diagonal and decrease gradually away from the diagonal.
-With E and E are the highest in the diagonal representation of the modified Louvain algorithm are performed (Figure 1).
+With E and E are the highest in the diagonal and E are the highest in the highest in the diagonal and E are the highest in the highest in the diagonal and E are the highest in the diagonal and E are the highest in the highest in the diagonal and E are the highest